sjbrown/misc_work/genesis/rules.md

 phases.
 CROWD points can be used to qualify for new Gigs and are critical for anyone planning to Go Solo.

-At the end of a Gig, players add all of their 10 Chips to the number of the spot on the stage their Player Marker is currently on.
+At the end of a Gig, players add together:

+ * their 10 Chips
+ * the number of the spot on the stage their Player Marker is currently on

 They can distribute those points into their CROWD, COMMITMENT, and COIN, depending on their Role.
 Each Role may only distribute individual points into **two**